 Monitoring and Reporting

-It is always important to guarantee transparency during the development process, and, therefore, an SLA must include techniques and measurement tools used to monitor service performance.
+It is always important to guarantee transparency during the development process, and, therefore, a service agreement must include techniques and measurement tools used to monitor service performance.
 On top of that, both parties should take care of the reporting schedule since it will clear up the communication frequency.
 Thus, the vendor will know when to present reports, in what format, and what metrics to include.
 At the same time, the client will be sure that the transparency of the process is ensured on the highest level.

 Issue Management

-In outsourcing, SLA violations may happen.
+In outsourcing, service contract violations may happen.
 To protect from unfortunate incidents, it is crucial to outline the incident management process and describe the process for reporting and managing service troubles, including how incidents are logged, prioritized, and resolved.
 An SLA for software development should also include escalation procedures in this section.
 Thus, parties define the resolution path for pending issues, ensuring that serious problems receive appropriate attention and resources.

 Penalties and Remedies

-If issues are not resolved, the service provider and the client can refer to the SLA section that defines penalties.
+If issues are not resolved, the service provider and the client can refer to the contract section that defines penalties.
 Here, the parties determine the consequences for failing to meet the agreed service levels.
 This could include financial penalties or service credits.
 Furthermore, contract participants can decide whether to apply any remedies to best possible project completion results.
 For example, this can include additional support or service extensions.

 Maintenance and Upgrades